Corporate Governance Guidelines

 F. Retirement Age

 The Board does not believe that a specified mandatory retirement age is necessary.
-The Nominating & Corporate Governance Committee evaluates each director’s contribution annually as part of the nominating process.
+The Nominating & Corporate Governance Committee evaluates each director’s contribution as part of the nominating process.

 A. Chairman of the Board